linkerd/website/linkerd.io/content/2.15/tasks/uninstall.md

 +++
-title = "Uninstalling Linkerd" description = "Linkerd can be easily removed from a Kubernetes cluster."
+description = 'Linkerd can be easily removed from a Kubernetes cluster.' title = 'Uninstalling Linkerd'

+[runme]
+id = '01HR52AEA7B6TMBGTJDA4ZRJ5G'
+version = 'v3'
 +++

 Removing Linkerd from a Kubernetes cluster requires a few steps: removing any